KelvinAlviero/CS-SEM4_NOTES/Computational physics notes/S2W2 CP.md

     - .style.use (You can change the style)
     - .grid (makes a grid within the graph)
     - .legend (Names your lines of the graph on the top right)
+    - .imshow (Shows an image, so cool!!)
+    - .asarray (shows an image before imshow)